msuhanov/regf/Windows registry file format specification.md

 4|...|Bitmap||Bitmap of dirty pages

 Each bit of a bitmap corresponds to the state of a specific *512-byte* page within a hive bins data to be written to a primary file from memory, regardless of a sector size of an underlying disk (these pages don't overlap, there are no gaps between them):
-* the first bit, bit #1, corresponds to the state of the first *512-byte* page within a hive bins data;
+* the first bit, *bit #1*, corresponds to the state of the first *512-byte* page within a hive bins data;
-* bit #2 corresponds to the state of the second *512-byte* page within a hive bins data, etc.
+* *bit #2* corresponds to the state of the second *512-byte* page within a hive bins data, etc.

+Bits of a bitmap are checked using the *bt* instruction or its equivalent based on bit shifting.
+This means that bits are packed into bytes, the first byte of a bitmap contains bits #1-#8, the second byte contains bits #9-#16, and so on.
+Within a byte, bit numbering starts at the least significant bit.

 The meaning of each bit in a bitmap is the following: